 Control AGR: the gas samples in this case are collected sampling the headspace of the sampling hood with no sample present on it.
 The main role of this sample was to create a sort of base line to differentiate with the VOCs present in the samples and those present in the sampling facilities.

 2.1.
-Sample analysis
+Sampling points

 2.1.1.
 Small Sensor System S3

 The Small Sensor System (S3) is a device that has amply demonstrated the advantages of the application of this technology in recent years.
 The S3 instrument was developed by Nano Sensor System (NASYS) S.r.l. (www.nasys.it), an innovative start-up and spin-off of the University of Brescia.
-This technology is based on semiconductor metal oxide gas sensors (MOX) [10-11], used with considerable success in several sectors, ranging from food safety (Concina et al, 2012), quality control (Sberveglieri et al, 2015) environmental monitoring and human health, thanks to its high sensitivity, fast responses, and low costs (Abbatangelo et al, 2020).
 The innovative S3 device consists of an array, made of different semiconductor metal oxide gas sensors, flow, temperature and humidity sensors.
 In the system there is also a pump that transports inside the device volatile compounds from samples.
 For the management and control of signals there is a system that allows to store and analyze the data acquired in the cloud making S3 an IoT device (Abbatangelo et al, 2020).
 The mechanism of operation of metal oxide sensors is based on the variation of the electrical conductance of the sensing material, caused by interaction with the surrounding environment.
 The reaction between the oxygen species adsorbed on the surface of the sensitive element and the target molecules present in the gas samples causes a release of electrons which in turn modulate electrical properties, including electrical conductance (Núñez Carmona et al, 2009).
 S3 is composed of three essential parts:

 Sensors chamber: The six MOX sensors are positioned into a steel chamber separated from the external environment, except for an inlet and an outlet path for the passage of volatile compounds.
 In addition to the MOX sensors, there are also a temperature, humidity, and a flow sensor which are fundamental to consider the number of features during the process.
 The dimensions of the chamber are 11 cm × 6.5 cm × 1.3 cm.